Colorado’s Universal Preschool Program (UPK)

 UPK is housed within the new Colorado Department of Early Childhood (CDEC), along with other early childhood and family support programs.
 In order to ensure that the program is responsive to the varying needs of communities across Colorado, CDEC has appointed Local Coordinating Organizations (LCOs) to support the program at a local level.

 Yes.
-UPK is designed to be layered with CCCAP, Head Start and local programs; LCOs are expected to support families in the process of blending and braiding state funding to augment provision for eligible children.
+UPK is designed to be stacked with CCCAP, Head Start and local programs; LCOs are expected to support families in the process of blending and braiding state funding to augment provision for eligible children.

 A local coordinating organization (LCO) is a community agency or organization that is responsible for supporting access to and equitable delivery of early childhood and family support programs in the community.
 The LCO’s role is to foster partnerships and create alignment to ensure the equitable provision of early childhood and family support programs.
 The LCO will establish and implement a comprehensive, locally driven plan to achieve these goals.
+LCO’s were stood up with HB22-1295 with the launch of UPK.

 Where can I get more information?

-If you need assistance, please contact us at 720-677-6157 or email us at upk@adcoconnect.org.
+If you need assistance, please contact us at 303-866-5223 or email us at upk.colorado.gov

 Visit the new website for the Colorado Department of Early Childhood and stay connected by receiving the CDEC monthly newsletter.
 Sign up to receive it.